InEngine-NET/InEngine.NET/docs-src/scheduling.md

         {
             var myCommand = new MyCommand();

-            // Generate a schedulable job with the command var job = myCommand.MakeTriggerBuilder().Build();
+            // Generate a schedulable job with the command. var job = myCommand.MakeTriggerBuilder().Build();

             // Generate a trigger for the job, and set its schedule to every 10 seconds.